codehsbooks/apjava/Classes-And-Object-Oriented-Programming/polymorphism.md

 <hr>
 There are several concepts of ***polymorphism*** that are crucial to understand.
 These include:

-- **Method Overriding: ** Allows us to call the correct implementation of a method across multiple objects that share the same superclass.
+- **Method Overriding:** Allows us to call the correct implementation of a method across multiple objects that share the same superclass.

-- **Upcasting: ** Occurs when the reference variable of a superclass points to the object of the subclass.
+- **Upcasting:** Occurs when the reference variable of a superclass points to the object of the subclass.
 This allows us to go from a low level class type to a higher level one.
 <br>
-(ex: `Animal fox = new Fox();`, `Animal dog = new Dog();`)
+  - ex: `Animal fox = new Fox();`, `Animal dog = new Dog();`

-- **Downcasting: ** Occurs when the reference variable of a subclass points to an object of the superclass type.
+- **Downcasting:** Occurs when the reference variable of a subclass points to an object of the superclass type.
 This will manually convert the object type to that of the subclass.
 <br>
-(ex: `Animal animal = new Fox();` `Fox castedFox = (Fox) animal`)
+  - ex: `Animal animal = new Fox();` `Fox castedFox = (Fox) animal`

-- **Dynamic Binding: ** Is the concept where the proper method implementation is chosen at run-time, and not compilation.
+- **Dynamic Binding:** Is the concept where the proper method implementation is chosen at run-time, and not compilation.

-- **Static Binding: ** Is the concept where the proper method implementation is chosen at compilation, and not run-time.
+- **Static Binding:** Is the concept where the proper method implementation is chosen at compilation, and not run-time.

 ### Method Overriding
 <hr>
 ***Method Overriding*** allows us to use the same method across multiple objects, with differing implementations.
-Lets take a look at an example of this concept:
+Let's take a look at an example of this concept:

 ```Java
 public abstract class Animal